jsternberg/zap-logfmt/README.md

 ## Attribution

 This is a fork of the original encoder from [github.com/jsternberg/zap-logfmt][jsternberg].
-And pulling in and combinding additional fixes from other sources such as;
+And pulling in and combining additional fixes from other sources such as;

 * [github.com/jdechicchis/zap-logfmt][jdechicchis]
 * [github.com/sykesm/zap-logfmt][sykesm]